ssp4all/SE/README.md

 |:--:|
 | *Figure 14 : Correlation matrix for aiStockFinder* |

-For aiStockFinder, we can see that there is a very low positive correlation between Satisfication and Recommending.
+For aiStockFinder, we can see that there is a very low positive correlation between "Satisfication" and "Recommending".
 So, we cannot give a statement without having enough data.

 | ![Figure 15](https://github.com/ssp4all/stock-prediction-evaluation/blob/main/images/15.PNG) |
 |:--:|
 | *Figure 15 : Correlation matrix for walletInvestor* |

-For walletInvestor, we can see that there is a significant correlation between "Ease of Use" and Recommending.
+For walletInvestor, we can see that there is a significant correlation between "Ease of Use" and "Recommending".
 So, there is a good chance that a person recommends walletInvestor because they find it easy to use.

 | ![Figure 16](https://github.com/ssp4all/stock-prediction-evaluation/blob/main/images/16.PNG) |
 |:--:|
 | *Figure 16 : Correlation matrix for StockGuide* |

 In our case - StockGuide, we see a positive correlation between "Satisfaction" and "Recommending".
 We would obviously need more data to make a more strong statement.

 Nevertheless, we would be able to assess the contributing factors towards the success of this application using this correlation study.